 E-mail marketing aka permission-based marketing is not an effective way to gather new contacts.
 It excellent primarily for managing communication with the contact base that you already have.
-If a campaign’s goal is to gather new contacts, then e-mails just aren’t the proper channel for it.
+If a campaign’s goal is to collect new contacts, then e-mails just aren’t the proper channel for it.

 What should a good marketing email look like?
 There should be a proper greeting and no slang, anything else that’s important?

 A good marketing email offers value.
 A business owner gets hundreds of emails per day.
 Why would yours be the one that should be opened and clicked through?
-It needs a clear purpose and it needn’t always be a sales offer.
+It needs a clear purpose, and it needn’t always be a sales offer.
 It might include some valuable information for the client instead.
-Slang or pictures or no, a lot of design or minimal HTML text – there is no certain rule here.
+Slang or pictures or no, a lot of design or minimal HTML text – there is no particular rule here.
 What is important is to test and see what works the best in your field.

-- Is the email directed towards a specific segment of your contact base?
+- Is the email directed towards a particular segment of your contact base?
 Like those who are in the middle of the sales process, those who are regular customers, those who’ve purchased product A or category B, and so on.

 - Does your email have a clear purpose?
 Like cleaning the client base, branding, sales, after-sales service, a thank you note after a purchase, cross-sales, campaigns, etc.

 - Is the email personalized?
-A good email is not only the one that greets the receiver by name.
+A proper email is not only the one that greets the receiver by name.
 It should include dynamic content based on segment, with personal offers and information (like pictures, text sections, etc.)